-A funeral speech will look back at the deceased person’s life, positive aspects of their personality and the impact they had on others.
+A eulogy will look back at the deceased person’s life, positive aspects of their personality and the impact they had on others.

 The word ‘eulogy’ comes from the Greek word for ‘praise’.
 In fact, in the past, the word was used more broadly to define other speeches, such as a retirement speech.
-So keep in mind that your speech should focus on the positive aspects of the person’s life and personality.
+So keep in mind that your speech should focus on the positive aspects of the person’s life and personality when eulogy writing.

 Some of the aspects to think about are interesting or touching events or stories about: